nodeGame/nodegame/doc/README.md

     // do something
   });
 ```
 Predefined event listeners are already defined.
-See
+See the `nodegame-client` documentation for help.

 ## Brief API summary